MRE11A

-Double-strand break repair protein MRE11 is an enzyme that in humans is encoded by the MRE11 gene.
+Double-strand break repair protein MRE11 (Meiotic recombination 11) is an enzyme that in humans is encoded by the MRE11 gene.
 The gene has been designated MRE11A to distinguish it from the pseudogene MRE11B that is nowadays named MRE11P1.

 Function

 This gene encodes a nuclear protein involved in homologous recombination, telomere length maintenance, and DNA double-strand break repair.
 By itself, the protein has 3' to 5' exonuclease activity and endonuclease activity.
 The protein forms a complex with the RAD50 homolog; this complex is required for nonhomologous joining of DNA ends and possesses increased single-stranded DNA endonuclease and 3' to 5' exonuclease activities.
 In conjunction with a DNA ligase, this protein promotes the joining of noncomplementary ends in vitro using short homologies near the ends of the DNA fragments.
 This gene has a pseudogene on chromosome 3.
 Alternative splicing of this gene results in two transcript variants encoding different isoforms.

 Orthologs

 Mre11, an ortholog of human MRE11, occurs in the prokaryote archaeon Sulfolobus acidocaldarius.
 In this organism the Mre11 protein interacts with the Rad50 protein and appears to have an active role in the repair of DNA damages experimentally introduced by gamma radiation.
 Similarly, during meiosis in the eukaryotic protist Tetrahymena Mre11 is required for repair of DNA damages, in this case double-strand breaks, by a process that likely involves homologous recombination.
 These observations suggest that human MRE11 is descended from prokaryotic and protist ancestral Mre11 proteins that served a role in early processes for repairing DNA damage.